alusilco/curiousfactsrl/README.md

 ## How does it work?

 Our website is in charge of bringing to light some random curious fact...
 You can save it in favorites to consult it at another time if you wish.
 For that, remember that you must accept the use and policies of "cookies".

+## How to view the page?
+-Clone repository
+-Press Go Live in Visual Studio
-Enjoy it!
+-Enjoy it!

 ## Developers